Illuminating the Dark Funnel of B2B Marketing

 This will give you way better insights into what you need to do to keep your buyers happy.
 It will also help you avoid copying your competitors.

-Chris offers this example for why you shouldn’t copy your competitors:
+Chris offered this example for why you shouldn’t copy your competitors:

 “A client once asked me why they weren't getting results on a specific term, and I said, well, your competitor is spending $3,000 bidding on that term.
 It makes no sense, and they're wasting all their money.”

-There are three things that make a content strategy work, and most companies miss at least one of these:
+There are three things that make a content strategy work; most companies miss at least one of these:

-They should be ideally suited to the world of your buyer.
+Your subject matter experts should be suited to your buyers.
 So, if you’re selling to Chief Information Security Officers, you need to ensure you hire someone who understands and has a level of respect in that industry.

 It's the only way you will give people real value and get them to pay attention to your content.
 If you have a marketer trying to write for that audience and they don’t know anything about it, it won’t work.

 You’ve got good content, but the trick is to get it in front of the right people.
-You can’t post and hope people find it.
+You can’t post it once and hope people find it.

-“I believe marketing's new role in 2021 moving forward is to educate people to a level where they are ready to buy.
-You're not just giving someone an eBook and a score and then moving them into your marketing funnel; you need to think about it a lot more methodically.”
+“I believe marketing’s new role is to educate people to a level where they’re ready to buy.
+You’re not just giving someone an eBook and a score and then moving them into your marketing funnel; you need to think about it a lot more methodically.”

-“This person has never heard of your brand and doesn't understand, how can you move them through the buying process at scale without needing a salesperson to give them a demo?” - Chris Walker
+“This person has never heard of your brand and doesn’t understand; how can you move them through the buying process at scale without needing a salesperson to give them a demo?”

 So how do you start executing this new way of marketing?